stevenremot/fronsduk/README.md

 ###Emacs support###

 Major modes for editing assembler and qzitche programs can be found in the directory `extra/emacs`.
-They just implement syntax coloration.
+They implement syntax coloration, and buffer evaluation with the shortcut `C-c C-b`.
+You can also see the assembler output in qzitche-mode using `C-c C-d`.

 ###License###